 This is not a story about a single incident.
 It is a documented pattern of escalation in which allegations became permanent data, data became justification, and justification became repeated abuse—without lawful outcomes.

-The sequence begins with a domestic incident in 2019, escalates through a militarized response and media amplification, hardens through NCIC and TCIC database propagation, and sustains itself through harassment, arrests without new crimes, property destruction without charges, and violations of sealed court records.
+The sequence begins with a domestic incident in 2019, escalates through a militarized response and media amplification, hardens through NCIC and TCIC database propagation, and sustains itself through harassment, arrests without new crimes, property destruction without charges, sealed-record violations, and digital retaliation.

 Trigger Event — July 2019